-Within period allocation of resources between consumption and investment goods is independent of (short-term) credit constraints (Meghir and Weber, 1996, Aiyagari, Greenwood and Seshadri, 2002).
-Parent equates expected marginal productivity of both types of investments:

-$$E_t \left[ \frac{\frac{\partial f}{\partial g_t}}{\frac{\partial f}{\partial i_t}} \right] = \frac{q_t}{w_t},\tag{12}$$ and investments in any period only depend on the relative price between any two goods and all investments done at any age.
-This is independent of the interest rate.
-Credit market imperfections will appear on intertemporal conditions: relative to intratemporal condition (12), Euler equations (9) and (10) depend on interest rate, specific price appreciation and are not robust to credit market imperfections.
+Within period allocation of resources between expenditures and time-investments is independent of (shortterm) credit constraints (Meghir and Weber, 1996).
+The parent equates expected marginal productivity of both types of investments, $E_t \begin{bmatrix} \frac{\partial f}{\partial g_t} \\ \frac{\partial f}{\partial i_t} \end{bmatrix} = \frac{q_t}{w_t}$.
+Investments in any period only depend on the relative price between any two goods and is independent of the interest rate.
+Credit market imperfections will appear on intertemporal conditions: conditions (9) and (10) depend on interest rate, specific price appreciation and are not robust to credit market imperfections.

-I now describe briefly the implications on the investments patterns using a version of the above model solved for two periods, with on type of investments $(g_t)$ and without uncertainty.
+The technology of skill formation and excess sensitivity/smoothness to income shocks I now describe the implications on the investments patterns using a version of the above model solved for two periods, with one type of investments (g_t) and without uncertainty.

-Figure 1A presents predictions for a model without uncertainty, no credit constraints and with equal relative productivity of investments across periods, so that the only sources of heterogeneity across families are first period income and degree of complementarity of investment across child's life cycle, $\rho$ .
-The larger the complementarity (smaller $\rho$ ) of investments across periods the larger proportion of period 1's income, $y_1$ , spent in child's investment.
-Complementarity implies that spending is balanced across the two periods of life; but if income in first period is low and investments are more substitutes across periods, parents will spend a very small fraction of income $y_1$ in human capital.
-In both cases, parents smooth consumption across periods (see panel for parents consumption).
-Relative productivity of investments across periods $\theta_2$ plays role similar to the elasticity of substitution, $\varepsilon = \frac{1}{1-\rho}$ , reinforcing dynamic complementarity across periods.
+Figure 1A presents predictions for a model without uncertainty, no credit constraints and with equal relative productivity of investments across periods, so that the only sources of heterogeneity across families are first period income and degree of complementarity of investment across child's life cycle, ρ .
+The larger the complementarity of investments across periods (smaller ρ), the larger the proportion of period 1's income, y_1 , spent in the child's investment.
+Complementarity implies that spending is balanced across the two periods of life; but if income in first period is low and investments are more substitutable across periods, parents will spend a smaller fraction of income y_1 in human capital.
+In both cases, parent smooths consumption across periods (see panel for parent's consumption).
+Relative productivity of investments across periods θ_2 plays role similar to the elasticity of substitution, $\varepsilon = \frac{1}{1-\rho}$, reinforcing dynamic complementarity across periods.

 Figure 1B adds credit constraints to the model.
-The constraint is binding for all families with $y_1 < \frac{y_2}{1+r}$ .
-Parents are no longer able to smooth their consumption if credit constrained.
-Credit constraints imply a discontinuous behavior of consumption and investment decisions around $y_1 < \frac{y_2}{1+r}$ and the propensity to save out of period's 1 income increases faster for families where investments $g_1$ and $g_2$ are closer to substitutes.
-Constrained families with $\rho = -0.5$ invest a higher proportion of period's 1 income investment to compensate for low substitutability of investment across periods and children suffer more damages in their final human capita due to credit constraints.
+The constraint is binding for all families with $y_1 < \frac{y_2}{1+r}$,.
+The parent is no longer able to smooth his consumption if he is credit constrained.
+Credit constraints imply a discontinuous behavior of consumption and investment decisions around $y_1 < \frac{y_2}{1+r}$ and the propensity to save out of period's 1 income increases faster for families where investments g_1 and g_2 are more substitutable.
+Constrained families with $\rho = -0.5$ invest a higher proportion of period's 1 income to compensate for low substitutability of investment across periods and children suffer more damages in their final human capital due to credit constraints.